WeirdConstructor/HexoSynth/README.md

 I have a pretty detailed TODO list in my private notebook, but this is the rough road map:

-- Make a UI that is more or less fluently usable and easily extendable with new modules.
+- DONE: Make a UI that is more or less fluently usable and easily extendable with new modules.
-- Take a bit of care that there is online help.
+- DONE: Take a bit of care that there is online help.
+- DONE: Factor out the DSP code into it's own crate.
 - Add lots of modules (Oscillators, Filters, Envelopes, LFOs, Quantizers, ...).
-- Factor out the DSP code into it's own crate.
+- Add a MIDI-CV interface for receiving pitch CV, gate and clock from the DAW
+- Add parameter input node for receiving automation from the DAW
+- Add audio inputs for receiving audio from the DAW
 - Comment the code for easier maintenance.

 ## Running the Standalone Example: